arossouw/study/README.md

-Experimentation of QT4 with CPP and python
+Experimentation of QT4 with cpp and haskell